Getting to Anguilla by air or sea

-Or, what many travelers find more flexible and economical, after flying into Princess Juliana International Airport (SXM) on Anguilla’s closest neighbor, the Dutch/French island of St. Maarten/St. Martin, take the public ferry or a charter boat to Anguilla.
+Or, what many travelers find more flexible and economical, after flying into Princess Juliana International Airport (SXM) on Anguilla’s closest neighbor, the Dutch/French island of St. Maarten/St. Martin, take the public ferry (not currently running) or a pre-arranged private or shared sea shuttle to Anguilla.
 See Arriving by Sea above.

-Step 3: Drive or take a taxi to Villa Alegria
+Step 3: Take a 5-minute taxi ride to Villa Alegria

 First fly into one of the Caribbean’s international gateways listed in the table below.